Hempstead Road / US 290 and Magnum Road

 Houston, Texas

 Maryland's James Rouse Company developed two fully-enclosed shopping malls simultaneously in the Bayou City.
-ALMEDA MALL, added to the circa-1966 Foley's Almeda-Genoa store, opened October 10, 1968.
-Foley's Northwest welcomed its first shoppers on July 31, 1967.
-The adjacent NORTHWEST MALL was officially dedicated October 24, 1968.
+ALMEDA MALL, added to the circa-1966 Foley's Almeda-Genoa store, opened on October 10, 1968.
+Foley's Northwest welcomed first shoppers on July 31, 1967.
+The adjacent NORTHWEST MALL was officially dedicated on October 24, 1968.

 NORTHWEST MALL was built on a 65.7-acre plot, located 5 miles northwest of center city Houston.
 ALMEDA MALL was located 17.8 miles southeast of NORTHWEST MALL.
 These single-level facilities were identical in design, shared the same anchors, and had virtually the same inline stores.
 The 2-level (209,600 square foot) Foley's Northwest anchored NORTHWEST MALL, along with a 2-level (209,300 square foot) J.C.
 Penney.
 The complex featured Houston-based Battelstein's and Palais Royal as junior anchors.